 Preparing to Repair Your Sink

 Before you begin working with the acrylic sink repair kit, be sure to follow important safety precautions.
 The compounds in the repair kit have the potential to irritate your lungs, skin, and eyes.
 According to Willard Heating and Air Conditioning, you can properly ventilate the room in which you'll be working by opening windows and using a fan to draw air out.
 Wear gloves and don't let the repair products come in contact with your skin or eyes.

 Next, thoroughly clean the sink.
 Dirt or dust on the sink's surface will prevent the repair materials from adhering, and they may make it harder for you to distinguish the scratch or nick from the surrounding area.
 The sink needs to be completely clean to the touch, not just visibly clean.

 Wet a piece of wet/dry fine grit sandpaper and smooth out the edges of the scratch or nick.
 Remember you're not trying to sand out the damage, just to create a surface to which the repair materials can adhere.
-Wipe acetone over the scratch or chip to make sure it's free of oils and particulates from the sanding.
+Finally, wipe acetone over the scratch or chip to make sure it's free of oils and particulates from the sanding.

-Rub the repair with wet sandpaper to smooth out the edges or any rough patches and to sculpt the filler to the shape of the sink.
-Buff the area with a soft cloth to polish and finish the blending.
+Allow the filler to dry.
+This can take from 10 minutes to an hour or sometimes more, but you can speed the drying time by using a hair dryer.
+Buff the repair with wet sandpaper to smooth out the edges or any rough patches and to sculpt the filler to the shape of the sink.
+Finally, follow up by buffing the area with a soft cloth to polish and finish the blending.